-- The U.S. has conveniently slipped in to most income treaties (generally under ”Miscellaneous Rules”), a provision to prevent U.S. citizens and Green card holders from accessing treaty benefits.
-That is they file U.S. income tax returns as if the income tax treaty did not exist.
+- The U.S. has conveniently slipped into most income treaties, a provision to prevent U.S. citizens and Green card holders from accessing treaty benefits.
+That is, they file U.S. income tax returns as if the income tax treaty did not exist.
 This is typically referred to as a “Savings Clause” or “Limitation on Benefits Clause”.

 Marc J. Strohl, CPA is a Principal at Protax Consulting Services Inc.